-In the near term, 500-700,000 square feet of mixed use development can be accommodated in the area provided a number of traffic improvements and transportation demand management (TDM) measures are implemented.
-In the long term, 1.5-2.0 million square feet of mixed use development will depend on additional TDM measures and more comprehensive transit investments including a commuter rail station.
+In the near term, 500,000-700,000 square feet of mixed use development can be built in the area, provided a number of traffic improvements and transportation demand management (TDM) measures are implemented.
+In the long term, 1.5-2.0 million square feet of mixeduse development will depend on additional TDM measures and more comprehensive transit investments including a commuter rail station.
 These measures are described in more detail in the report.
-Major transportation investments include: connecting Guest Street to Braintree Street via Everett Street, creating a comprehensive grid of streets, improving intersections and changing traffic flows east of Everett, improved transit service, and building a commuter rail station in the future.
+Major transportation investments include: connecting Guest Street to Braintree Street via Everett Street, creating a comprehensive street grid, improving intersections and changing traffic flows east of Everett Street, improved transit service, and building a commuter rail station in the future.